fbpx

 Where and how many people speak it and an outline of the protection measures

 <p class="p1"><span class="s1">Owing to its geographical location, Friuli is a multilingual region by definition.
 The range of languages spoken by the inhabitants of Friuli is quite extensive.
-In addition to Friulian (in its various forms), it includes varieties of Germanic and Slavic languages and of course Italian.</span></p> <p class="p1"><span class="s1">Friulian is a neo-Latin language that developed from late Aquileian Latin, with input from the languages of the peoples that settled in areas of Friuli at various times in its history.</span></p> <p class="p1"><span class="s1">Friulian is spoken in the northeastern corner of the Italian peninsula.
-Overall, <b>173</b> municipalities out of 215 in the former provinces of <b>Gorizia, Pordenone </b>and <b>Udine</b> requested to be part of the official map illustrating the areas in which the language is spoken.
-There are also three Friulian-speaking municipalities in the province of Venice: Cinto Caomaggiore, Teglio Veneto and San Michele al Tagliamento.</span></p> <p class="p1"><span class="s1">According to research carried out in 2015 by ARLeF in collaboration with the University of Udine, around <b>600,000 people speak Friulian</b> in the region, with a further 10,000 living in Veneto.
-In addition, it is estimated that a further <b>1 million</b> people speak Friulian around the world.</span></p> <p class="p1"><span class="s1">The past few years have seen the introduction of legislation and administrative measures designed to safeguard the linguistic and cultural heritage of Friuli.
+In addition to Friulian (in its various forms), it includes varieties of Germanic and Slavic languages and of course Italian.</span></p> <p>Friulian is spoken in the northeastern corner of the Italian peninsula.
+Overall, <strong>173 minucipalities</strong> in the former provinces of <strong>Gorizia</strong>, <strong>Pordenone</strong> and <strong>Udine</strong> requested to be part of the official map illustrating the areas in which the language is spoken.
+There are also <strong>7 Friulian-speaking municipalities</strong> in the province of Venice: Cinto Caomaggiore, Concordia Sagittaria, Fossalta di Portogruaro, Gruaro, Portogruaro, San Michele al Tagliamento, Teglio Veneto.</p> <p><strong>In 2023, a sociolinguistic survey called &#8220;Tire fûr la lenghe&#8221;</strong> was conducted, supported by the <strong>FVG Region </strong>with the contribution of <strong>ARLeF</strong> and carried out by IRES FVG and FEF (Forskningscentrum för Europeisk Flerspråkighet) as part of the General Language Policy Plan for the Friulian language 2021-2025.</p> <p>The results show that the Friulian language is now actively spoken by <strong>444,000 people</strong>, corresponding to over half of the population resident in the declared Friulian-speaking municipalities of the autonomous Friuli-V.G. region and the Veneto region.
+It is estimated that a further <strong>1 million</strong> people speak Friulian around the world.</p> <p class="p1"><span class="s1">The past few years have seen the introduction of legislation and administrative measures designed to safeguard the linguistic and cultural heritage of Friuli.
 Watch the video to learn more details about the spread of the Friulian language and the laws that protect it.</span></p> <p class="p1"><span class="s1">For further information click here:</span></p> <p class="p1"><a href="/en/language-and-culture/friuli-history-and-culture/"><span class="s1">Friuli: History and Culture</span></a></p> <p class="p1"><a href="/en/language-and-culture/sociolinguistic-condition/"><span class="s1">Sociolinguistic condition</span></a></p> <p class="p1"><a href="/en/language-and-culture/legal-protection/"><span class="s1">Legal protection</span></a></p> <p class="p1"><strong><span class="s1">Did you like this video?
 Share it with the #dipendedate (itsuptoyou) hashtag.</span></strong></p>

 Stanus Daûr